×

 Expats, digital nomads and retirees living in India responded:

 "Expats and digital nomads often appreciate the vibrant culture and friendly people of India.
 They also enjoy the low cost of living, which allows them to stretch their budget further.
 Additionally, the country offers a wide variety of cuisine, from traditional Indian dishes to international fare.
 On the other hand, expats and digital nomads may find the heat and humidity of India difficult to adjust to, as well as the language barrier.
-Additionally, the infrastructure in some parts of the country can be lacking, making it difficult to access certain services," remarked one expat in India.
+Additionally, the infrastructure in some parts of the country can be lacking, making it difficult to access certain services," wrote one expat in India.

 "Pondicherry is a wonderful city.. you can do as much or as little as you like.. the French institute offers activities and social events and the city is easy to get around..
-White Town is the nicer area to live and many home and apartments have a sea view.. keep in mind it is very hot and humid in their summers.," explained one expat in Pondicherry.
+White Town is the nicer area to live and many home and apartments have a sea view.. keep in mind it is very hot and humid in their summers.," explained one expat living in Pondicherry.

 AGS Worldwide MoversAGS Worldwide Movers